 -What your doctor may not be telling you about the flu and how it can be spread

 I have used herbs and other holistic medicine for entire adult life.
 I met my husband at a health food store, actually.
 Homeopathy only recently came into my life, however, about 10 years ago.
 A friend who introduced me to homeopathy when my son was an infant, and I successfully addressed his first case of croup with homeopathy.
-I went on to address croup successfully several times.
-We're a croup family, but I can tell you that after a few rounds of homeopathy per kid, croup stopped being an issue.
+I went on to address croup successfully several times, in each of my three children.
+We're a "croup" family, meaning we seem to have a proclivity towards it, just as some families do with strep, sinus issues or chest infections.
+I can tell you that after a few rounds of homeopathy per kid, croup stopped being an issue.
 Any parent who has had croup in their house knows how scary it can be.
-And the offered options if you end up going to the ER are intimating as well!
+And the offered options if you end up going to the ER are even more intimating!

 Why is mind-body work so important for preparing for birth?

 I recently had the absolute privilege of interviewing Dr. Kim D'Eramo, physician, bestselling author of The MindBody Tool Kit, and founder of the American Institute of Mind Body Medicine.